BYODKM/Objective.css/README.md

     display: none
 ```

-The code above is manipulated parent class's child element from a instance.
+The code above is manipulating parent class's child element from a instance.
 It could be trouble when the inside of parent class has been changed.
-You shouldn't do that.
+You would't want that.

 ### 8.2 Right way